dannystaple/dannystaple.github.io/_posts/2008-12-09-how-to-fix-broken-christmas-lights.md

 Check middle to first - Pass
 Check middle to last - Fail

 In this case we now know that it is between the middle and end.
-We now have done 7 tests, and have only 120 or so bulbs to check - pretty much halving our work.
+We now have done 7 tests, and have only 120 or so bulbs to check - halving our work.

 check the middle bulb in the last section - pass
 Check section start to middle - pass